Cancer is a group of diseases characterized by uncontrolled growth and spread of abnormal cells.

 The Foundation awards grants through a competitive awards process strictly supervised by a Scientific Advisory Board comprised of some of the nation’s top doctors and scientists.

-The V Foundation has raised more than $120 million, used to fund more than 500 cancer research grants nationwide.
+The V Foundation has awarded more than $115 million, used to fund more than 500 cancer research grants nationwide.

 The Foundation has awarded grants to over 100 institutions in 38 states and the District of Columbia.